mclearc/webpage/pages/101Assignments.md

 Title: Phil 101 Assignments
 Status: hidden

+### Class 10 – Lewis, continued (9/30) ###

+- Review of Lewis, Jackson, & Nagel
+- What is the 'hypothesis of phenomenal information'?
+What is the 'ability hypothesis'?
+- Does the ability hypothesis explain what happens to Mary when she leaves the B&W room better than the hypothesis of phenomenal information?

+---

 ### Class 9 – Lewis Against the Knowledge Argument (9/25)

 - David Lewis: ["What Experience Teaches"](|filename|/pdfs/phil101/LewisQualia.pdf)